Federal judge in Florida throws out national mask mandate for travelers - NewsBreak

 “The Mask Mandate is best understood not as sanitation,” she wrote.
 “But as an exercise of the CDC’s power to conditionally release individuals to travel despite concerns they may spread a communicable disease.”

-That power, Mizelle said, is usually available only when it applies to individuals entering the United States from other countries or individuals traveling between states who are “reasonably believed to be infected.”
-The mask mandate, however, applied to a much broader level of travelers.
+That power, Mizelle said, is usually only available when it applies to individuals entering the United States from other countries or individuals traveling between states who are “reasonably believed to be infected. “ But the mask mandate applied on a much broader level.

 The judge also found that the CDC improperly bypassed a standard requirement to accept public comments on the rule.
 She rejected the government’s argument that the public health emergency required quicker action.

 The order applies nationwide.
-It is not yet clear whether President Joe Biden’s administration will seek an appeal.
+It is not yet clear if President Joe Biden’s administration will seek an appeal.

 The administration had extended the mandate to May 3, even as other federal, state and local pandemic regulations were relaxed.
 It applied on commercial flights and in airports, as well as in taxis, trains and other public transportation.

-A group of 17 congressional Republicans filed a suit last month challenging the mandate .
+A group of 17 congressional Republicans, including U.S. Rep. Bob Good, R-Campbell, filed a suit last month challenging the mandate .
 Monday’s order was separate from that case.

-The mandate likely contributed to more disruptive behavior aboard commercial flights during the pandemic, as noncompliant passengers argued with other passengers and flight attendants were tasked with enforcing the mandate.
+The mandate likely contributed to more disruptive behavior aboard commercial flights during the pandemic, as noncompliant passengers argued with other passengers and the flight attendants tasked with enforcing the mandate.

 Of more than 1,100 cases of unruly passengers reported by the Federal Aviation Administration so far this year, 744 were related to masking, according to FAA data .